arekbauer/Harry-Potter-CLI/README.md

 ## CLI Examples

 ### Spells
-`potter spells` : base command
+`hogwarts spells` : base command

 Flags:
-`--random` : return a random spell
+`random` : return a random spell
 `lookup --name` : return a spell with the exact name

 ### Characters
-`potter character` : base command
+`hogwarts character` : base command

 Flags:
-`--random` : return a random character
+`random` : return a random character
 `lookup --name` : return the character with the exact name `list [flags]` : return a list of all characters that fit the criteria